 Thomas M. Droke established The Lillian Cooper Droke Memorial Scholarship in memory of his grandmother.
 This scholarship is awarded to a student who is enrolled in college or technical training and who has been diagnosed with a mental illness.
 Other students pursuing a career in the mental health field may also be considered if no eligible mental health consumer applies.

 The Linda Lyons Memorial Scholarship

-The Linda Lyons Memorial Scholarship Fund was established by the Mental Health America in memory of Linda Lyons, a former MHA board member, mental health professional, and mental health advocate.
+The Linda Lyons Memorial Scholarship Fund was established by the Mental Health America in memory of Linda Lyons, a former MHATC board member, mental health professional, and mental health advocate.
 This scholarship is awarded to eligible students pursuing a career in mental health.

 Applications are administered and awarded each year by the Mental Health America of Greater Tarrant County and a subsequent scholarship committee.

 - Application Deadline (Fall) – June 15